aws-samples/amazon-stripe-eventdestination-integration/README.md

-# Stripe EventDestination Integration
+# Streamlining Financial Operations: Leveraging Stripe event destinations with Amazon EventBridge

 Stripe is a financial infrastructure platform that provides businesses with the tools to power their online and in person payments, embedded financial services, and custom revenue models.
 In this fast-paced digital world, customer payment flows require automated workflows to kick off processes such as fulfilling orders after a successful payment, granting user access after a subscription upgrade, or sending notifications for refund processing.
+Traditionally, customers send Stripe events to webhook endpoints, and in this blog post, we'll explore a new workflow automation using Stripe event destinations.

+At AWS, we constantly innovate to help our financial services customers streamline their operations and enhance their customer experiences.
+Today, we're excited to showcase a powerful integration between Stripe, a leading financial infrastructure platform, and our own Amazon EventBridge - a serverless, event-driven service that helps connect your applications together by ingesting, transforming, and delivering events.

+If you're both an AWS and Stripe customer, you can create Stripe event destinations to receive real-time updates about your Stripe accounts directly in Amazon EventBridge.
+Previously, Stripe only supported sending events to a webhook endpoint.
+By integrating with Amazon EventBridge using Stripe event destinations, you can receive event data from Stripe directly in your AWS account.
+This eliminates the need to handle traffic and manage integration code logic yourself.
+When Amazon EventBridge receives events, it can route them to 20 supported targets to process or trigger business automations.
-Prior to today, customers sent Stripe events to webhook endpoints, and in this blog post, we'll explore a new workflow automation using Stripe’s new Event Destinations.
-With Stripe’s Event Destinations, AWS customers can seamlessly send Stripe events directly to Amazon EventBridge, enabling them to fully leverage their event-driven architectures on AWS.
-This solution allows you to receive events reliably and securely within your AWS infrastructure, eliminating the need to manage additional infrastructure or write additional integration code.
-Event Destinations is currently being rolled out to all Stripe accounts across the next several weeks.
-Once it is enabled on your Stripe account, you’ll be able to send and manage events to Amazon EventBridge by registering a new destination in the Stripe Dashboard using Workbench or programmatically using the API.
+In this blog post, we'll guide you through this integration workflow automation.
+You'll learn how this solution allows you to receive events reliably and securely within your AWS infrastructure, without the need to manage additional infrastructure or write additional integration code.

 # Achitecture Diagram